aspose-html/Aspose.HTML-Products/html/en/net/conversion/html-to-bmp/_index.md

 If you would like to consider conversion functionality in your product or you want to convert HTML to BMP programmatically, please see the C# code example above or learn the Documentation chapter.
 In all cases, any conversion requires some mandatory steps:

 1. Load an HTML document using one of [HTMLDocument()](https://apireference.aspose.com/html/net/aspose.html/htmldocument) constructors.
 You can load HTML from a file, HTML code, stream, or URL.
-1. Create a new [PdfSaveOptions](https://apireference.aspose.com/html/net/aspose.html.saving/pdfsaveoptions) object.
+1. Create a new [ImageSaveOptions](https://apireference.aspose.com/html/net/aspose.html.saving/imagesaveoptions) object.
-1. Use the [ConvertHTML()](https://apireference.aspose.com/html/net/aspose.html.converters/converter/converthtml/) method of the Converter class to save HTML as a PDF file.
-You need to pass the HTMLDocument, PdfSaveOptions, and output file path to the ConvertHTML() method.
+1. Use the [ConvertHTML()](https://apireference.aspose.com/html/net/aspose.html.converters/converter/converthtml/) method of the Converter class to save HTML as a BMP file.
+You need to pass the HTMLDocument, ImageSaveOptions, and output file path to the ConvertHTML() method.
-1. The PDF file will be saved to the specified path.
+1. The BMP file will be saved to the specified path.

 {{<section documentation>}}